Select Bus Service: M34 and M34A

-The M34 SBS and M34A SBS routes began on November 13, 2011.
+The M34 SBS and M34A SBS routes began in November 2011.
 These are considered by the MTA as two SBS services, the M34 34th Street Crosstown and the former M16 route, which was renamed the M34A; the routes share a single corridor.
-Originally, a provision of this corridor was planned to create a special "Busway" which would have seen both the M34 and M34A SBS lines run along 34th Street in a special two-lane corridor with vehicular traffic traveling in only one direction (westbound after 6th Avenue/Broadway; eastbound after 5th Avenue), this was eventually scrapped and replaced with curbside and offset bus lanes along 34th Street with bus bulbs at selected bus stops.
+Originally, a provision of this corridor was planned to create a special "Busway" which would have seen both the M34 and M34A SBS lines run along 34th Street in a special two-lane corridor with vehicular traffic traveling in only one direction (westbound after 6th Avenue/Broadway; eastbound after 5th Avenue).

+This was eventually scrapped and replaced with curbside and offset bus lanes along 34th Street with bus bulbs at selected bus stops.
 The stops are listed below from west to east.
-Alternate M34 SBS trips began originating/terminating at Waterside Plaza with the M34A SBS on September 3, 2017.
+Alternate M34 SBS trips began originating/terminating at Waterside Plaza with the M34A SBS in September 2017.

 This service used non-articulated Orion 7 hybrid-electric buses between November 2011 and early April 2013, when they were replaced by the articulated buses found on the majority of the other SBS routes.
 The M34 and M34A are both based in the Michael J. Quill Bus Depot.

 S79

-The S79 SBS route began on September 2, 2012.
+The S79 SBS route began in September 2012.
 While the routing was left mostly intact, the S79 had all local service eliminated and replaced by local service on the S59 route along Richmond Avenue and the S78 route along Hylan Boulevard.
-The route was also straightened through New Springville to bypass the Yukon Bus Depot.
+The route was straightened through New Springville to bypass the Yukon Bus Depot.
 This route uses rigid 40-foot Nova LFS diesel buses, and is the only SBS line that does not utilize off-board fare collection.
-Additionally, it was the only SBS line in the 5 boroughs that did not use 60-foot articulated buses before the B46 SBS was introduced as well as the only SBS line to not have blue destination signs until July 2017.
+It is one of two SBS lines in the 5 boroughs that do not use 60-foot articulated buses, along with the B82 SBS, as well as the only SBS line to not have blue destination signs until July 2017.
 Riders must pay the fare on board, as they do on local, limited-stop, and express buses.
 The S79 Select Bus Service is based out of the Yukon Bus Depot.

 Northbound is towards Brooklyn and southbound is towards Staten Island.
 The S79 SBS is 14.8 mi long.

 Bx41

 The Bx41 Limited, running along Webster Avenue and Melrose Avenue in the Bronx, was the first route to be converted into a Phase II Select Bus Service line.
-The Bx41 SBS began service on June 30, 2013.
+The Bx41 SBS began service in June 2013.
 The stops are nearly identical to the limited service it replaced, and service was expanded from peak hours to seven days a week.
 The stops are listed from south to north below.
-Both Bx41 Select Bus Service and Bx41 were originally based out of the Kingsbridge Bus Depot.
-However, on January 8, 2017, the line was moved to Gun Hill Depot from Kingsbridge Depot to ease the pressure relieve the severe overcrowding at the Kingsbridge Bus Depot.
+Both the Bx41 local & SBS were originally based out of the Kingsbridge Depot.
+In January 2017, both routes were moved to the Gun Hill Depot to ease the pressure and relieve the severe overcrowding at the Kingsbridge Bus Depot.